ShipraGupta16/Project_1/README.md

 7. Are there any implementations to improve or prevent multiple chronic conditions?
 8. What are the alternatives for multiple chronic conditions treatments/ are these treatments available for public health and how are they demographically distributed?
 9. What are the demographics on the highest rates of chronic conditions?
+10. How lifestyle factors influence the progression of the desease?

 ## Breakdown tasks and deadlines
 1. Incorporate data sources and potential API’s keys.